Ayesha10412/assignment-10-repo/readme.md

   - Input field for donation amount.
   - Button for submitting the donation.
 - **History Section**: Initially hidden and empty.
+-
+## Technologies Used
+-The main technologies utilized in this project are:

+--HTML: For structuring the web content.
+--CSS: For styling and layout design.
+--JavaScript: For interactive elements and form handling.

 ## Functionalities